Dairon Blanco Player Props: Royals vs. Cardinals

 Dairon Blanco At The Plate

-- Blanco is batting .253 with six doubles, four triples and four walks.
+- Blanco has six doubles, four triples and four walks while batting .253.

-- This season, Blanco has tallied at least one hit in 16 of 27 games (59.3%), and had multiple hits twice.
+- This year, Blanco has tallied at least one hit in 16 of 27 games (59.3%), and had multiple hits twice.

+- He has not gone deep in his 27 games this season.

 - Blanco has driven in a run in eight games this season (29.6%), including two games with multiple runs batted in.